HNUSCS-DMLab/TAUSPM/TAUSQ/README.md

-This is a algorithm named TAUSQ-PG.//
+This is a algorithm named TAUSQ-PG.
-There two versions.//
+There two versions.
 The ver.1 has a smaller number of candidate patterns, while the ver.2 performs better in terms of memory usage.